dhall-lang/dhall-lang/standard/semantics.md

 ### Unions

-Normalizing a union type normalizes the type of each alternative:
+Normalizing a union type sorts the alternatives and normalizes the type of each
+alternative:

     ───────